This post may contain affiliate links which won’t change your price but will share some commission.

 I bake with bananas all the time.
 I’m always happy to see ripe bananas in my fruit bowl because there are so many ways to use them.
 My blender banana bread is a family favorite.

-When I see fresh blueberries on sale, I love to make a batch of these gluten free blueberry banana muffins.
-They’re so soft and flavorful, nobody misses the gluten in these little goodies.
+When I see fresh blueberries on sale, I love to make a batch of these dairy-free, gluten-free blueberry banana muffins.
+They’re so soft and flavorful, nobody misses the gluten, dairy, or refined sugar in these little goodies.

 Sometimes when you make blueberry muffins, the batter turns a greenish-blue color.
 To avoid this discoloration, coat the blueberries with a tablespoon of flour.
 This keeps them from bleeding into the batter.

-This is my gluten-free version, but you can also make these with white whole wheat flour.
+These are gluten-free muffins, but you can also make these with white whole wheat flour.
 I recommend adding a little extra mashed banana if you use wheat flour so the muffins don’t come out dry.

 Gluten Free Blueberry Banana Muffins